 Your business should care because Google Maps shows up near the top of all local searches.
 And Google gets nearly 80% of all searches in the U.S.

-Google Maps is prime real estate and your business can generate leads from it if you take it seriously and invest time and money into it.
+Google Maps is prime real estate where your business can generate leads from it if you take it seriously and invest time and money into it.

 Here’s our DIY Guide to Optimizing your own Google My Business, Yelp, and Bing listings to improve user experience, rankings, visibility, reputation, and lead generation.

 Step 1.
 Gain “owner” status of your Google My Business listing.

 Go to google.com/maps and search for your exact business name and city, state.
 The name should start to show up in the search bar as you type it in.